HACC-Hui/docusaurus/docs/requirements/installers.md

 ---

 ## User stories
 To provide a better sense for how the system works, here are some user stories.
 There are several types of users of HACC Hui.
-"Installers" are software developers who have implemented the system and have brought up an instance. ["Administrators"](administrators) are privileged users who are normally members of the program committee.  ["Developers"](developers) are HACC participants.
-You cannot be both an Administrator and a Developer.
+"Installers" are software developers who have implemented the system and have brought up an instance. ["Administrators"](administrators) are privileged users who are normally members of the program committee.  ["Participants"](participants) are HACC participants.
+You cannot be both an Administrator and a Participant.

 ### HACC Hui Installation

-**US-I1: As a HACC Hui installer, I want to deploy the HACC Hui Meteor application and `hacchui` slackbot, so Administrators and Developers can use the system.**
+**US-I1: As a HACC Hui installer, I want to deploy the HACC Hui Meteor application and `hacchui` slackbot, so Administrators and Participants can use the system.**

 There are a lot of tasks involved with HACC Hui installation, but for the purpose of these user stories, there are two key tasks: